UST-EDMM/tosca-lightning/README.md

 ### Transform PetClinic Application to Kubernetes

-We utilize the EDMM Transformation Framework to translate the generated model into files and artifacts required by Kubernetes for deployment.
+We utilize the EDMM Framework to translate the generated model into files and artifacts required by Kubernetes for deployment.
 In the TOSCA Lightning user interface, click on the transformation button of the PetClinic application.
 In the presented pop-up, choose *Kubernetes* and click *Transform*.
 After the transformation was successful, you can download an archive containing all required files and artifacts to deploy the PetClinic application to Kubernetes.